 Contents: System requirements, Installation, Usage, Organization and Tips

 I have only tested bomail on some Linux flavors.
-It will definitely not work on Windows although porting would be doable in principle.
+It will definitely not work on Windows (filenames contain UUIDs which will be a problem), although porting would be doable in principle.
 Likely works on Mac, never tried.

 If you want to play with it, I suggest you back up your email first.